To help you choose a wood type and grain style, see what others have done. Visit our Photo Gallery.

 If you’re seeking an antique-like appearance or the look of authenticity, consider specifying a hand-scraped finish for your edge-grain or plank countertops.
 To produce this effect, the Amish craftsmen who make all our lovely countertops guide a wood scraper longitudinally along the wood, causing very slight variations in its surface.
 The effect is most noticeable when viewing the wood under nearly horizontal lighting, which tends to accentuate the unevenness.

-Eight Edge Options for Your Custom Counter Top
+Eight Edge Style Options for Your Custom Counter Top

-Our standard edge is square, sanded lightly to remove any sharpness.
+BB Co.'s standard (default) edge is "square, sanded lightly," to remove any sharpness.
 This edge style is perfect where a countertop will abut a wall, for instance.
-If you like to think outside the box, you can consider edge styles with a bit more visual interest, such as Eased, Bevel, Radius or Cove; or really step outside that box and choose a Radius & Step edge or a classic Roman Ogee.
+If you like to think outside the box, consider edge styles with a bit more visual interest, such as Eased, Beveled, Radiused or Cove.
+For a timeless look, think about the elegant Radius & Step edge design or the classic Roman Ogee (two sizes).

 Need a backsplash or two, or three?
 No problem.
 Just give us a call or send us an email.
 There’s no classier way to finish off your kitchen remodel.